“The woman who does not require validation from anyone is the most feared individual on the planet.” ~ Mohadesa Najumi

 I imagine this is true.
 The woman who is so content within herself as not to need any validation from anyone sounds pretty scary.
 I also imagine her to be quite tired and a bit bitchy, because faking that kind of confidence takes a lot of energy.
 It’s exhausting.

 Years later, once we realize the fallibility of those we’ve invested so much trust in, we may become a bit rebellious; as a means of fighting back against what could be viewed as personal oppression or the stifling censorship of who we truly are.
 Unfortunately for us, however, this realization usually sprouts at a time we have no literal idea who that is.
 So, we improvise.
 Maybe we try new and exciting things or perhaps we fall into ways in which we know will ultimately send a message to those who wish to control us.
-We don’t even realize the irony of that which we continue to allow other people to dictate.
+We don’t even realize the irony.

 The only opinion of me that matters is my own, but what a large pill to swallow when that opinion comes with the harshest critique.
 While examining my own motives behind the need for validation, I have realized there has never an upside to trusting anyone with my personal power and self-worth.
 It matters little whether or not someone, no matter whom, believes I am the greatest or worst person in the universe.
-That doesn’t mean I won’t borrow it into consideration and allow it to fester and tear at my guts a while.
+That doesn’t mean I won’t store it all up like a hoarder and allow it to fester and tear at my guts a while.

-What matters most is whether or not I choose to own it.
+What matters most is whether or not I choose to let it rule my life.